scikit-learn/enhancement_proposals/slep019/proposal.rst

 --------

-This SLEP proposes updating the Governance to broaden the notion of contribution in scikit-learn and to ease subsequent change to the Governance without requiring SLEPs.
+This SLEP proposes updating the Governance to broaden the notion of contribution in scikit-learn and to ease subsequent related changes to the Governance without requiring SLEPs.

 Motivation
 ----------